Castellau

-Castellau ("fortifications"; alternate: Castella) is a hamlet, with a country house of the same name in the county borough of Rhondda Cynon Taf, South Wales.
+Castellau ("fortifications"; alternate: Castella) is a hamlet, with a country house of the same name in the community of Llantrisant, in the county borough of Rhondda Cynon Taf, South Wales.
 Historically, it lies within the parish of Llantrisant, just north-west of Beddau.
 It is connected with the history of the Trahernes.
 In 1988, Ysgol Castellau became the first Welsh medium education school to open in the southeast within new buildings.

 Geography

 After crossing the Rhondda, the road rises out of the valley in a southerly direction nearly due south to Castellau.
 Castellau is located less than a mile north-west of Beddau.
 A forge was situated in a small valley, Darren Ddeusant, extending upwards by the mansion, Castellau House, into the hills to the north of Llantrisant.
 This hamlet contains some coal works, part of the produce of which is shipped for Ireland.

 History

 While the name imports a fortified place, nothing is known of its history.
 It might have formed an outpost to the castle of Llantrisant.
 The Traherne family lived for several centuries at Castellau.
 They are descended through Sir George Herbert of Swansea, son of Sir Richard Herbert.
 It was later owned by a Mrs. Smith.